brunomaga/brunomaga.github.io/_posts/2020-05-28-AI-Supercomputing-2.md

 The other components on the transformer are not unique, and have been used previously in other machine learning models:
 - The *Feed Forward* is a regressor (single hidden-layer DNN) that transforms the attention vectors into a form that is valid as input to the decoder or to the next computation phase;
 - The *Linear* transformation component on the decoder expands the space into an array of size equals to the target vocabulary (French in the example);
-- The *Softmax* operation transforms the previous array into a probability distribution.
+- The *Softmax* operation transforms the output of the previous layer into a probability distribution.
 The word with the highest probability is picked as output;

 #### Computational Complexity